Set Chapleau as default location

 N 13 km/h

 Chance of flurries

-A mix of sun and cloud with 40 percent chance of flurries.
-Wind west 20 km/h.
-High minus 12.
-Wind chill minus 29.
+A mix of sun and cloud with 40 percent chance of flurries this morning.
+Clearing this morning.
+Wind up to 15 km/h.
+High minus 7.
+Wind chill minus 31 this morning.
 UV index 3 or moderate.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.